JayenG-Oracle/DBMonitoingTool/README.md

 This shell scripts provides menu driven SQL scripts to monitor day to day DBA activity.
 It will simplify the way you manage your oracle database (12c & Above multitenant).

-Before first time use of this scripts create Reports directory and its sub  directories in DBMonitoingTool directory to save the database reports.
+Before first time use of this scripts create "Reports" directory in DBMonitoingTool.
+Create below sub directories inside Reports directory for the database reports.
-Folder name is case sensitive, create directory as it is)

- Reports
    - ADDM
    - ASH
    - AWR